-- 10. The right for your children to transfer to another school in your district that offers Bilingual Education in your language, it your children's original school does not offer such a program. - The right for your children to have equal access to all programming and services offered by the school district, appropriate to age and grade level including those required for graduation, and to all school pro-grams available to other students. - gram available to Other submert.
-12. The right for your children to receive all core content instruction, and to learn English and other subjects such as Reading/Language Arts, Math, Science, and Social Studies at the same academic level as all other children.
+- The right for your children to transfer to another school in your district that offers Billingual Education in your language, if your children's original school does not offer such a program. - The right for your children to have equal access to all programming and services offered by the school district, appropriate to age and grade level including those required for graduation, and to all school pro-grams available to other students. - grams avanable to owner students.

+12. The right for your children to receive all core content instruction, and to learn English and other subjects such as Redding/Language 4rts, Math, Science, and Social Studies at the same academic level as all other children.
 Being entitled to ELL services does not limit the ability to get core content instruction. - 13.
 The right for your children to have full access to extracurricular activities (afterschool clubs, sports etc.).
 Being entitled to ELL services does not limit the ability to take part in extracurricular activities. - 14.
-The right for your children to get support services (e.g., Academic Intervention Services) aligned with any intervention plans that the school/district provides to all students. - The right to have your children tested yearly to determine their English language progress, and to obtain information about your children's performar on academic tests, including New York State tests. - 16.
-The right to have your children continuously enrolled year to year in a Bilingual Education or English as a New Language program while they remain ELLs. - The right to contact the New York State Education Department's Office of Billingual Education and World Languages if any of the above rights have been violated.
-Please call the ELL Parent Hotline at 1-800-469-8224, or email: hysperchifoline@nyu.edu
+The right for your children to get support services (e.g., Academic Intervention Services) aligned with any intervention plans that the school/district provides to all students. - 15.
+The right to have your children tested yearly to determine their English language progress, and to obtain information about your children's performar on academic tests, including New York State tests. - The right to have your children continuously enrolled year to year in a Bilingual Education or English as a New Language program while they remain ELLs. - The right to contact the New York State Education Department's Office of Bilingual Education and World Languages if any of the above rights have been violated.
+Please call the LL Parent Hotline at 1-800-469-8224, or email: hyparenthoffine@nyu.edu

-Please call the FLL Parent Hotline at 1-800-469-82 or email: nsystembotine @pyu.edu For more information visit: www.p12.nyeed.gov/biling or write to: New York State Education Department Office of Bilingual Education & World Languages S5 Hanson Place, Room 594 Brooklyn, NY 11217
+Please call the ELL Parent Hotline at 1:800-469-82 or email: nysparenthotline@nyu.edu

+For more information visit: www.p12.nysed.gov/biling

+or write to:

+New York State Education Department

+Office of Bilingual Education & World Languages

+55 Hanson Place, Room 594

+Brooklyn, NY 11217

-In New York City, per the Aspira Consent Decree, a BE program is required in grades K-8 if 15 or more grade-level students speak the same language in two contrig If there is not a sufficient number of qualitying students in a school, but there are within its district, the district must provide a BE program.
-All ELLs develop their English skills through "English as a New Language" courses.
-In addition, those in a Bilingual Education
+In New York City, per the Aspira Consent Decree, a BE program is required in grades K-8 if 15 or more grade-level students speak the same language in two contig If there is not a sufficient number of qualifying students in a school, but there are within its district, the district must provide a BE program.